Chemotherapy – Things to knowLogin to Health September 12, 2017 Cancer Hub 980 Views

 What is like living with chemotherapy?

 Although the experience with chemotherapy depends on many factors, it is definitely not something that’s easy to deal with.
 Dealing with hair loss, general fatigue and nausea would probably be every day’s story.
 If the situation goes serious, the patient should consult with the physician immediately and ensure that things are normal.
-After all, personal care, positive attitude, and timely administration of medicines are all that it takes to fight with such a deadly disease.
+Personal care, positive attitude, and timely administration of medicines are all that it takes to fight with cancer.